How to Apologize Well and Repair a Relationship

 A true, heartfelt apology takes some level of courage.
 To admit that you were wrong, share your shame, and take responsibility for your actions is a vulnerable place to be.

-According to Aaron Lazare, author of “On Apology,” he states that in acknowledging your shame and wrongdoing, you give the offended the power to forgive.
+According to Aaron Lazare, author of “On Apology,” acknowledging your shame and wrongdoing gives the offended the power to forgive.
 It is this exchange that is at the heart of the healing process.

 Declare repentance